-&lt;sup>28 We use the Broad Economic Categories (BEC), Version 5 categorization of goods developed by the United Nations.
+28 We use the Broad Economic Categories (BEC), Version 5 categorization of goods developed by the United Nations.
 Rwanda and Burundi barely make use of the SoAs to increase tariffs so that we focus here on Tanzania, Kenya and Uganda.
+29 For completeness, we provide the same figures for Rwanda and Burundi in the Annex (Figures A7 and A8).

-&lt;sup>30 Note that after our study period, in fiscal year 2020/21, Uganda increased tariffs on 341 textile products (cf. East African Community 2020).
+30 Note that after our study period, in fiscal year 2020/21, Uganda increased tariffs on a total of 341 textile products (cf. East African Community 2020).